adituriya/vagrant-debops/README.md

-Although this limits you to Debian and Ubuntu operating systems and the general capabilities of Vagrant and DebOps (Ansible), this already provides everything you need to deploy a very wide array of applications and computing environments.
+Although this limits you to Debian and Ubuntu operating systems and the general capabilities of Vagrant and DebOps (Ansible), it provides everything you need to deploy a very wide array of applications and computing environments.

 [DebOps](https://docs.debops.org/) currently includes roles for configuring